Powder metallurgy: Gas atomization

-Centrifugal disintegration
+Centrifugal techniques

 Centrifugal disintegration of molten particles offers one way around these problems.
 Extensive experience is available with iron, steel, and aluminium.
 Metal to be powdered is formed into a rod which is introduced into a chamber through a rapidly rotating spindle.
 Opposite the spindle tip is an electrode from which an arc is established which heats the metal rod.
 As the tip material fuses, the rapid rod rotation throws off tiny melt droplets which solidify before hitting the chamber walls.
 A circulating gas sweeps particles from the chamber.
 Similar techniques could be employed in space or on the Moon.
 The chamber wall could be rotated to force new powders into remote collection vessels, and the electrode could be replaced by a solar mirror focused at the end of the rod.

 An alternative approach capable of producing a very narrow distribution of grain sizes but with low throughput consists of a rapidly spinning bowl heated to well above the melting point of the material to be powdered.
 Liquid metal, introduced onto the surface of the basin near the center at flow rates adjusted to permit a thin metal film to skim evenly up the walls and over the edge, breaks into droplets, each approximately the thickness of the film.

-Other techniques
+Water atomization

 Another powder-production technique involves a thin jet of liquid metal intersected by high-speed streams of atomized water which break the jet into drops and cool the powder before it reaches the bottom of the bin.
 In subsequent operations the powder is dried.
 This is called water atomization.
-The advantage of water atomization is that metal solidifies faster than by gas atomization since the heat capacity of water is some magnitudes higher than gases.
+Water atomization cools and solidifies the metal particles more rapidly than gas atomization.
 Since the solidification rate is inversely proportional to the particle size, smaller particles can be made using water atomization.
-The smaller the particles, the more homogeneous the micro structure will be.
-Notice that particles will have a more irregular shape and the particle size distribution will be wider.
+The smaller the particles, the more homogeneous the microstructure will be.
+Particles produced this way will also have a more irregular shape and the particle size distribution will be wider.
 In addition, some surface contamination can occur by oxidation skin formation.
 Powder can be reduced by some kind of pre-consolidation treatment, such as annealing used for the manufacture of ceramic tools.

 Powder compaction

-Powder compaction is the process of compacting metal powder in a die through the application of high pressures.
-Typically the tools are held in the vertical orientation with the punch tool forming the bottom of the cavity.
-The powder is then compacted into a shape and then ejected from the die cavity.
-In a number of these applications the parts may require very little additional work for their intended use; making for very cost efficient manufacturing.
+Powder compaction, one of the most critical steps in powder metallurgy processes, is the process of compacting metal powder through the application of high pressures.
+Most powder compaction is done with mechanical presses and rigid tools, but hydraulic and pneumatic techniques can also be used, as well as methods that combine compaction with sintering, like hot isostatic compaction.
+Traditional metalforming processes, including rolling, forging, extrusion, and swaging, are also used.